 How Much Does Youth Hockey Cost in Montana?

-Montana's hockey tradition is strongest in Great Falls, Billings, and Helena, where community rinks serve as gathering places during long winters.
-House hockey is affordable and deeply connected to the community, but competitive players face some of the longest travel distances in the lower 48 — opponents are often 4-8 hours away.
+Montana's hockey tradition is strongest in Great Falls, Billings, and Helena, where community rinks serve as gathering places during winter.
+House hockey is affordable and community-based, but competitive players face some of the longest travel distances in the lower 48, with opponents often 4-8 hours away.

 Season Cost by Level